-Overall treatment of Polycystic ovarian syndrome does not require a great expenditure.
-However, constant check ups and tests may sum the amount to around Rs 6000 approximately.
+The overall treatment of Polycystic ovarian syndrome does not require great expenditure.
+However, constant check-ups and tests may sum the amount to around Rs 6000 approximately.

 Treatment of polycystic ovarian syndrome does not include complete cure.
 The symptoms can be managed and brought under control post medicinal therapy.
 The medicines help to get periods on time and also check the insulin level.
 Also, exercises, which is the most vital therapy, help to cut down the extra weight one puts on due to polycystic ovaries.

-This common endocrine system disorder among women of reproductive age can be managed alternatively by ayurvedic or homeopathic treatment.
-Treatment of PCOS in ayurveda include panchakarma and internal medication.
+This common endocrine system disorder among women of reproductive age can be managed alternatively by ayurvedic or homoeopathic treatment.
+Treatment of PCOS in Ayurveda includes panchakarma and internal medication.
 Panchakarma procedures like udvartana, vamana, virechana and basti help to reduce body weight, remove toxins, decrease insulin resistance and regulate normal hormone secretion.
-Internal medications are used to destroy the cyst, stimulate ovulation, induce menstruation, regulate flow during menstruation etc. This treatment takes a long time.
-Also, homeopathic medicines are used.
-These medicines are mostly without any side effects and can help reduce the symptoms when consumed for a long time.
+Internal medications are used to destroy the cyst, stimulate ovulation, induce menstruation, regulate flow during menstruation etc. Homoeopathic Treatment for PCOS includes medicines are mostly without any side effects and can help reduce the symptoms when consumed for a long time.
 Alongside, home remedies can help the person ease out.
 Use of hot water compression can lower pain.
 Vitamin D, apple acid vinegar, coconut oil, castor oil etc can be used to reduce the symptoms of polycystic ovarian syndrome.